AlaYousef/drf-api-pp5/README.md

 4. React Infinite Scroll
 * Used to load more contents instead of pagenation that can be somewhat annoying to users.

+In addition to profiles, likes, comments and auth pages.

 ### Future Features
 * The future features that I would like to implement are :